kotoMJ/kotox-android/build-logic/README-POEDITOR.md

    PoEditor.
    **Use such string resources temporarily just to speed up development only!**

 ## Naming conventions on the PoEditor side

+Following conventions are given by the specific situation where all strings in PoEditor are imported from iOs app, so they have an iOs key format.
+Also there is not more projects separation to Android/iOs, but current AndroidPoEditorPlugin can convert iOs format to Android.

 If there is Android specific string, the resource key in the PoEditor should have `_android` suffix so it will not